epicasino/ray-badua-portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- A front-end portfolio built with NextJS, and styled with Tailwind.
+- A front-end portfolio built with NextJS, and styled with Tailwind, written with TypeScript.
 - With this project, I can showcase my proficiency in web development, along with showing potential job prospects my skills as a modern front-end web developer.

 ## Installation